crann/URP/README.md

 ##### Example Two (under construction)
 A web application located in the [examples/URP_Mvc_App] folder.

-This application allows the user to insert, update and delete country records through a web based GUI.
+This application allows the user to insert, update and delete movie data into a database through a web based GUI.
+It also demonstrates how to seed a database on the application's first run.
 (There's no paging, validation or funky functionality as this is intended to be a basic demonstration of the unit of work and repository pattern in a web application).

 Technologies used: